geri-m/some-katas/README.md

 The smallest range here would be [20, 24] as it contains 24 from list 1, 20 from list 2, and 22 from list 3.

 https://www.careercup.com/question?id=16759664

+## Kata 08: Pot of Gold

+Pots of gold game: Two players A & B. There are pots of gold arranged in a line, each containing some gold coins (the players can see how many coins are there in each gold pot - perfect information).
+They get alternating turns in which the player can pick a pot from one of the ends of the line.
+The winner is the player which has a higher number of coins at the end.
+The objective is to "maximize" the number of coins collected by A, assuming B also plays optimally.
+A starts the game.